Logan-Lin/quartz-blog/content/ai-system/exam.md

 - Walk through the components of an HTTP request (request line, headers, body) and response (status line, headers, body).
 What are the key headers required for API authentication and content specification?
 - What are HTTP status codes and what do they communicate?
 Provide examples for successful AI inference, authentication errors, and server errors
 - Explain the difference between GET and POST methods.
 When would you use each for AI API interactions?
-- What are the core REST principles (uniform interface, statelessness, cacheability, layered system) and how do they apply to AI APIs?
-- Describe how to interact with APIs using Python's requests library, including proper error handling and API key management through environment variables
+- What are the key components of interacting with APIs using Python's requests library?
+Explain the principles of proper error handling and API key management

 **Advanced APIs in the Era of AI**

 - What is rate limiting and why is it important for AI APIs?
-Compare different rate limiting strategies (request-based, token-based, concurrent requests, resource-based) and algorithms (fixed window, sliding window, token bucket)
+Compare different rate limiting strategies
 - Explain API versioning strategies (URL path, header-based, query parameter, model-specific).
 How do you handle backwards compatibility when updating AI models?
 - Compare traditional request-response APIs and streaming APIs.
 Why is streaming preferred for conversational AI applications?
 - Explain Server-Sent Events (SSE) and how it enables word-by-word streaming in AI chatbots.
 How does it differ from regular HTTP requests?
-- Describe WebSocket communication and when it would be appropriate for AI systems (e.g., real-time voice interactions, bidirectional communication)
-- What are message queues and pub-sub patterns?
-Compare MQTT and Apache Kafka for distributed AI data processing
 - What is the Model Context Protocol (MCP) and how does it standardize AI model integration with external resources and tools?
 Explain the architecture of hosts, servers, and clients
-- Describe the purpose and benefits of high-performance data processing systems like Apache Hadoop (HDFS, MapReduce) and Apache Spark (RDDs, DAG) for AI workloads

 **Wrap AI Models with APIs**

-- Compare FastAPI, Django, and Flask for building AI service APIs.
-What are the specific advantages of FastAPI for AI applications (async support, performance, built-in validation)?
-- Demonstrate how to implement basic FastAPI routes with GET and POST methods, including URL templates, URL parameters, and request handling
+- Explain the concept of routes in FastAPI and how GET and POST methods are used.
+What are URL parameters and how do they enable dynamic request handling?
-- How do you integrate Pydantic data models for request/response validation in FastAPI?
+- Explain the role of Pydantic data models in FastAPI for request/response validation.
 Why is this important for API reliability?
-- Explain how to implement API versioning in FastAPI using APIRouter with prefixes to maintain backwards compatibility
+- Explain how API versioning can be implemented in FastAPI.
+Why is maintaining backwards compatibility important?
-- Describe the process of integrating AI models (like image classification) into FastAPI servers, including asynchronous model loading and inference
+- What are the key considerations when integrating AI models (like image classification) into FastAPI servers?
+Why might asynchronous operations be important?
-- How do you implement API key authentication and authorization in FastAPI using HTTPBearer?
+- What are the principles of implementing API key authentication in FastAPI?
 What are the security considerations?
-- Explain database integration using SQLAlchemy for user management and API usage tracking.
-How do you define data models for users and API requests?
+- Explain why database integration (using SQLAlchemy) is important for user management and API usage tracking.
+What role do data models play in organizing this data?
-- How do you implement rate limiting in API servers?
-Describe the sliding window approach and how to prevent server overload

 ### 2. Computing architecture & hardware